-How to Get Your Landlord to do Minor Repairs
+How To Get Your Landlord To Do Minor Repairs

-But for more serious problems (and some minor ones), you may want to seek out a mediation service specializing in landlord tenant disputes.
-It's neither binding nor adversarial, so it won't necessarily erode your relationship.
-If it's a building or housing code violation, you may consider contacting your local authority.
-But you want to make sure it's worth it to you, since it typically damages the landlord-tenant relationship.
+But for more serious problems (and some minor ones), you should seek out a mediation service specializing in landlord-tenant disputes.
+It's not binding nor adversarial, so it won't necessarily erode your relationship.
+You may consider contacting your local authority if it's a building or housing code violation.
+But you want to ensure it's worth it since it typically damages the landlord-tenant relationship.

 To learn more about repairs and maintenance in rental units, including the rights and responsibilities of both parties, click on one of the links below.